London Wall: Tower of London

 The eastern section of the wall starts in what is now the Tower of London.
 Within the grounds of the Tower remains of the eastern most wall can still be seen along with a line in the paths heading North within the Tower grounds to outline where it used to run before most of it was demolished to expand the fortification of the Tower.
 This followed on with a junction at the Tower of London's moat to the Tower Hill Postern, Gate 1, a medieval fortified entrance.
 The foundation to this entrance can still be seen today within the Tower Hill pedestrian subway.
 Other large sections of the wall can also be seen further ahead within the Tower Hill gardens.

 Aldgate

 The wall from Tower Hill then runs east of Walbrook toward the second historic gate, Aldgate – Gate 2.
 These would have led onto the Roman road network toward Essex and East Anglia via Stratford and Colchester.
-In present times, the roads Leadenhall and Fenchurch Street lead into Aldgate High Street where the gate's foundations are buried roughly where the Jewry Street intersects.
-Following the wall North, it runs between what is now The Aldgate School and Aldgate Square.
+In present times the roads Leadenhall Street and Fenchurch Street lead into Aldgate High Street, where the gate's foundations are buried roughly where the Jewry Street intersects.
+Following the wall north, it runs between what is now The Aldgate School and Aldgate Square.